back to search

 National legislation and guidelines

-Currently, Belgian legislation regarding AI is still quite limited.
-However, a Flemish Artificial Intelligence Plan was launched in 2019 and the National Convergence Plan for the Development of Artificial Intelligence followed in 2022 .
 Guidelines are also offered as part of the Flemish AI Strategy.
-For further information and recommendations at Flemish level, consult the websites of VLAIO and the Knowledge Centre Data & Society.
+For further information and recommendations at Flemish level, please consult the website of the Knowledge Centre Data & Society.

 European legislation and guidelines

-Would you like to explore the AI Act or find out how it applies to your research?
 Then you can consult the Future of Life Institute's (FLI) website on The EU Artificial Intelligence Act.
 Here you will find both an AI Act Explorer and a Compliance Checker.
 Do not rely solely on this, but do make sure you also go through the AI Act itself.
 However, this can serve as a support tool to get a preliminary impression.
+Make sure to avoid the prohibited AI practices

 The AI Act is part of a broader set of policies to support the development of trustworthy AI.
 The following guidelines are of great importance: